SymfonyCasts/api-platform/sfcasts/ep2-security/production-docs.md

 # Hello API Security + API Docs on Production?

 Friends!
-Welcome to part two of our API Platform series - the one where we're talking all about ice cream, um, security.
+Welcome to part 2 of our API Platform series - the one where we're talking all about ice cream, um, security.
 We're talking about security, not uh, ice cream.
 Hmm.
 Um, it's going to be *almost* as awesome as ice cream though, because the topic of security - especially API security - is fascinating!
 We've got API tokens, session-based authentication, CSRF attacks, dragon attacks and the challenge of securing our API Platform application down to the smallest details, like letting different users see different records *or* even returning or accepting different fields based on the user.
 Yep, we're going to take this *wonderful* base that API platform has given us and shape it to act *exactly* like we need from a security perspective.